 In Greater Prince William (Prince William, Manassas and Manassas Park), vaccine distribution is managed by the Prince William Health District, which is under Virginia Department of Health authority.
 Prince William County is working in close partnership with this state agency to support the vaccination of our residents.
 This massive vaccination effort is constantly evolving, and we will continue sharing the latest updates.
 A few items to note:

-We appreciate your patience as the Health District works to equitably vaccinate those who are at most at risk, whether due to age, underlying conditions or nature of their work.
-For questions about the vaccines, waitlist registration or already-scheduled appointments, call 877-829-4682.
+For questions about the vaccines and already-scheduled appointments, call 877-829-4682.
 This state-run call center is open daily, 8am-8pm, with English and Spanish speaking operators, and a call back option for translation in 100+ other languages.
 Operators cannot schedule appointments.
 As we continue to work together to protect all members of our community over these next few months, please continue to practice COVID safety measure–mask up, spread out, wash up often and get vaccinated when it is your turn.
 Once vaccinated, there is still a small chance of being infected, and of infecting others through asymptomatic spread.
 Visit the CDC for the latest guidelines.